rihemebh/delivery-microservice-devops/README.md

 A bussiness metric is called **order-count** is the one responsible for counting the number of orders requested

-we can vizualize the diferent metrics using Grafana:
+We can vizualize the diferent metrics using Grafana:

 //image